1995 Florida Gators football team: Florida State

-Postseason

 Arkansas

 The Gators faced the Arkansas Razorbacks in the SEC Championship Game and ran away with it 34–3.
 The Razorbacks led 3-0 after a long, game-opening drive on which tailback Madre Hill suffered a knee injury.

 Following a 36-yard field goal from Arkansas, Florida drove 80 yards in seven plays, with Wuerffel completing a 22-yard touchdown pass to Chris Doering.
 The Gators never looked back, scoring 34 unanswered points and securing a spot against Nebraska in the national title game.

 Nebraska

 The Gators faced #1 ranked Nebraska in the Fiesta Bowl for the Bowl Alliance national championship.
 Florida received the opening kickoff and drove to the Nebraska 5, before settling for a 23-yard Bart Edmiston field goal.
 Aided by good field position, the Huskers countered on their opening series with a 53-yard scoring drive, capped by a 16-yard cross-field throwback pass from Tommie Frazier to Lawrence Phillips.
 The Gators blocked the Huskers' extra point, and Nebraska led 6–3.
 Late in the period, Florida went back ahead on a short 1-yard sneak from Wuerffel and led 10–6.
 As the Gators scored, CBS' Terry Donahue stated, "Nebraska better not get too far behind."
 The Huskers then put the game out of reach with a 29-point explosion in the second quarter, making it 35–10 at the half.

 Florida continued to struggle against Nebraska's aggressive, blitzing defense.
 In the third period, on second down from the Nebraska 25, Cornhuskers quarterback Frazier ran an option play to the right, and decided to keep the ball rather than pitch.
 He gained 11 yards before being met by a group of Florida defenders at the 36-yard line, which he then dragged approximately 10 yards before shrugging them off and breaking free, streaking 75 yards down the sideline to give Nebraska a 49–18 lead.
 Frazier had broken no fewer than seven tackles on the play.
 The game ended 62 to 24.

 For much of the summer of 1996, a common joke on ESPN was "Hey Gators, Nebraska just scored again."
 The Gators would use the Fiesta Bowl rout as a rallying point for the 1996 season, in which they won the first national championship in school history.
 The 1995 Nebraska squad has been voted as the greatest college football team of all-time in many surveys, including the all-time Sagarin ratings.
 An ESPN poll has them at #3, only behind the 1971 Huskers and 1972 USC Trojans.